espocrm/documentation/administration/portal.md

 * account ‒ Records related to the account the portal user is related to.
 Relation (link) should be named `account` or `accounts`.
 * contact ‒ Records related to the contact the portal user is related to.
 Relation (link) should be named `contact` or `contacts`.

-Assigned User and Teams fields are read only for portal users.
+*Assigned User* and *Teams* fields are read-only for portal users.

+Portal roles can be applied to:

+* Portal ‒ all users of the portal will receive this role (multiple roles are merged)
+* Portal User ‒ to grant certain users with specific permissions

 ### Example